 - stumbled upon: discovered by accident

 Lots of people freak out about ACT Science, but it's really quite straightforward—if you're familiar with science.
-There are difficult topics and vocabulary, like heritable traits and conductivity, but the test explains all of these concepts.
+There are difficult topics and vocabulary, such as heritable traits and conductivity, but the test clearly explains all of these concepts.
 That said, you'll have to know or be able to work around the more general and vague science terms.

-The New 2016 SAT Vocabulary Looks More Like ACT Vocabulary
+#5: SAT Vocabulary Looks a Lot Like ACT Vocabulary

-The College Board has promised to make its test more relevant to college success, which means omitting (getting rid of) a bunch of obscure (not well known) words like lachrymose (tearful, sad) and ushering in more college-level words that are more frequently used in academic texts.
-In the Top 15 ACT Vocab Words below, note that each can be used broadly to discuss various academic topics.
+In 2016, the College Board promised to make the SAT more relevant to college success.
+This meant getting rid of a bunch of obscure words such as lachrymose (tearful, sad) and ushering in college-level words that are more frequently used in academic texts.
+As a result, SAT vocab words are now extremely similar to ACT vocab words.

 PrepScholar's Top 15 ACT Vocab Words